 What is the Human Genome Project?

 In 2001 a project called the Human Genome Project was launched, which made it possible to sequence (know the information) of the human genome for the very first time.
-The most striking aspect of this project is not "only" the novelty and the Advance in knowledge that allowed us to carry it out, but the fact that it took almost 10 years and 100 million dollars to undertake it Today,thanks to the progress of science and new technologies, you can obtain your genome information for approximately 1000 euros making it increasingly more affordable to have access to your genetic information and all the advantage that this entails.
+The most striking aspect of this project is not "only" the novelty gives you access Advance in knowledge that allowed us to carry it out, but the fact that it took almost 10 years and 100 million dollars to undertake it Today,thanks to the progress of science and new technologies, you can obtain your genome information for approximately 1000 euros making it increasingly more affordable to have access to your genetic information and all the advantage that this entails.
 If you are interested in knowing all the information that your genome contains, click here.

 Although the Human Genome Project is the best known, it is not the only project that revolves around the Human Genome.
 The 1000 Genomes Project made it possible to obtain a database with individuals from different regions, allowing to study the genetic variability among human beings.
 We also want to highlight the ENCODE Project (acronym of ENCyclopedia Of DNA Elements), which made it possible to assign biochemical functions to 80% of the genome, also providing new knowledge on the organization and regulation of genes and the genome, knowledge that plays a key role on the study of human biology and diseases.